kserve/modelmesh-serving/docs/install/README.md

 For more details see the [built-in runtime configuration](../configuration/built-in-runtimes.md)

-In addition, the following resources will be created in the same namespace:
+The following resources will be created in the control plane namespace:

 - `model-serving-defaults` - ConfigMap holding default values tied to a release, should not be modified.
 Configuration can be overriden by creating a user ConfigMap, see [configuration](../configuration)
 - `tc-config` - ConfigMap used for some internal coordination
 - `storage-config` - Secret holding config for each of the storage backends from which models can be loaded - see [the example](../predictors/)
+- `model-serving-etcd` - Secret providing access to the Etcd cluster - see [instructions](../install/install-script.md#setup-the-etcd-connection-information)

+Additionally in the cluster scope mode the following resources will be created in a user namespace, `tc-config`, `storage-config`, and `model-serving-etcd`.

 ## Next Steps